Read about our update schedules here.

 -- Deployments via Metadata API use package.xml format

-- Deployments have no discernable cadence or show uneven clusters of deployments (signs of hot-fix and ad hoc rollbacks)
+- Deployments have no discernable cadence or show uneven clusters of deployments, which are signs of hot-fixes and ad hoc rollbacks).

 In your roadmap and documentation:

-- It is possible to pull together a clear view of a release manifest by release name
+- It's possible to pull together a clear view of a release manifest by a release name.

 In your roadmap and documentation:

-- Features are not tied clearly to a specific release
+- Features aren't clearly tied to a specific release.

-- Release names are ad hoc or do not exist
+- Release names are used ad hoc or don't exist.

-- It is not possible to pull together a clear view of a release manifest using a release name
+- It's not possible to pull together a clear view of a release manifest using a release name.

-- Quality thresholds for generative AI apps are not defined, or are not defined at different development stages
+- Quality thresholds for generative AI apps aren't defined, or if they are, aren't defined for different development stages.

 Environment Strategy In your orgs:

-- Metadata in a given environment is independent from your release artifacts
+- Metadata in a given environment is independent from release artifacts.

-- Environments do not directly correspond to a release path
+- Environments don't directly correspond to a release path.

-- Release paths for a change depend on the type of the change (high risk, medium risk, low risk)
+- Release paths for a change depend on the type of the change (high risk, medium risk, or low risk).

 In your orgs: